AGLDWG/TR/guidelines/URI-Guidelines-v2.md

 ## 10. <a id="app-a"></a>Appendix A: Dataset Linked Data requirements
-Datasets submitted to the AGLDWG for registration, and thus URI allocation, must be made of valid Linked Data.
+Datasets submitted to the AGLDWG for registration, and thus URI allocation, must be valid Linked Data.
 What this means is that the dataset must:

 1. have all elements of the data with the dataset discoverable via Linked Data navigation
   * elements of the data may themselves not be in Linked Data formats, for example results from a Web Feature Service request, but all data elements identified within the dataset must be discoverable via Linked Data methods such as the *follow-your-nose* link-following method to navigate from registers to sub-registers to individual items